SaierLaboratory/BioVx/README.md

 were introduced by Gabriel Moreno-Hagelsieb.

 * **Note 3:**
-Pranav Iddamsetty and Arturo Medrano added the scripts _tmsplit.py_ and _tmsFunction.py_.
+Pranav Iddamsetty and Arturo Medrano-Soto added the scripts _tmsplit.py_ and _tmsFunction.py_.
 These programs provide a command-line interface to cut transporter sequences under the same criteria as the website:
 http://biotools.tcdb.org/bartms_split.html

 * **Note 4:**
-The program _gblast3.py_ was improved by Pranav Iddamsetty Gabriel Moreno-Hagelsieb and Arturo Medrano.
+The program _gblast3.py_ was improved by Pranav Iddamsetty, Gabriel Moreno-Hagelsieb and Arturo Medrano-Soto.

 * **Note 5:**
 The programs _quod.py_, _tcblast.py_, _hvordan.py_ and _deuterocol.py_
-were added by Kevin Hendargo and Arturo Medrano.
+were added by Kevin Hendargo and Arturo Medrano-Soto.
 The script quod.py runs WHAT from the command line on one or more sequences and is able to generate the plots in different formats and qualities.
 The script _tcblast.py_ provides functions to run blast against tcdb from the